rust-lang/rfcs/text/0000-security-advisories.md

 When compared to other ecosystems such as Python's, Rust's broader community prefers many single-purpose crates over larger monoliths.
-This situation, together with the strongly encouraged practice of pinning MINOR versions of dependencies, slows down the propagation of critical security fixes.
+This situation, together with the strongly encouraged practice of pinning version ranges or even exact versions of dependencies, slows down the propagation of critical security fixes.

-Assume a crate `W`, which depends on `X`, which depends on `Y`, which depends on `Z`.
-If `Z` releases a new MINOR version including a security fix, it requires the attention of `Y`'s  and `X`'s maintainers to propagate that security fix to `W`.
-What makes this situation worse is that the author of `W` is never notified that they were running a vulnerable version of `Z` all the time.
+Here's an example.
+Assume that:

+- There are two crates, `A` and `B`.
+- The latest version of `B` is `1.0.0`, which is a complete rewrite and comes with an entirely new API.
+There are no bugfixes, but the API of `0.x` became gradually more quirky, to a point that it had to be completely overhauled.
+- `A` depends on `B = ^0.9.0`, and did so before `B = 1.0.0` was released.
+The author of `A` doesn't care about updating their code because why change a running system?
+- The author of `B` doesn't officially support `0.9` anymore.
+No bugfixes or security updates.

+If there is now a security issue in all existing versions of `B` (including the `0.9` and `1.0` series), `B` will get a security patch.
+However, that patch will only be available for `1.0` as a backport is costly.
+The author of `A` is never notified that they were running a vulnerable version of `B` all the time, unless they take extra measures to keep themselves informed.
+Especially in open-source development (not sponsored by a multinational company) that is unlikely to be the case.

-Tooling that builds on top of the API provided by Crates.io (such as Cargo) could alert crate users of their vulnerabilities, which in turn spurs them to update their dependencies accordingly.
+In any case it could be easier.
+Cargo and other tooling that builds on top of the proposed new API for Crates.io could alert crate users of their vulnerabilities, which in turn spurs them to update their dependencies accordingly.
 Even if that does not happen, the additional metadata at least makes it clear which crates are potentially dangerous to use and which ones not.
 This not only helps Rust programmers, but potentially also distributors (such as packagers of Linux distros) and end-users.

 # Detailed design
 [design]: #detailed-design